katcipis/sophia/notes/plan9.md

 (if not the biggest) is a uniform interface to integrate all the things, at least all the ones we know.

-It seems like this is not feasible, it always "depends", but one of the things that makes life so scalable is the DNA, and for like on earth, DNA is the uniform interface that makes everything work.
+It seems like this is not feasible, it is always "depends", but one of the things that makes life so scalable is the DNA, and for life on earth, DNA is the uniform interface that makes all life work.

 So even being extremely hard to find this, the quest is worth it, because it will be the only way that we will achieve any true scalability.